-These Maple Bacon Butternut Squash Skewers are an easy, fun and festive appetizer for any dinner party!
+These Butternut Squash Appetizer Skewers are an easy, fun and festive appetizer for any dinner party!
 The sweetness from the maple syrup and brown sugar, combined with the saltiness from the bacon makes these skewers so tasty and ideal for Thanksgiving!

 When fall comes around, butternut squash is everywhere!